peerchemist/finta/README.md

 1. Fork it (https://github.com/peerchemist/finta/fork)
 2. Study how it's implemented.
 3. Create your feature branch (`git checkout -b my-new-feature`).
+4. Run [black](https://github.com/ambv/black) code formatter on the finta.py to ensure uniform code style.
-4. Commit your changes (`git commit -am 'Add some feature'`).
+5. Commit your changes (`git commit -am 'Add some feature'`).
-5. Push to the branch (`git push origin my-new-feature`).
+6. Push to the branch (`git push origin my-new-feature`).
-6. Create a new Pull Request.
+7. Create a new Pull Request.

 ------------------------------------------------------------------------